 Madrid Río can be considered one of the best parks in Madrid due to the numerous and impressive bridges such as Toledo, Arganzuela, or the twin bridges.

-Madrid Río is also a place to enjoy the cultural activities held at Matadero Madrid, the Madrid’s old slaughterhouse renovated to house a remarkable space devoted to culture.
+Madrid Río is also a place to enjoy the cultural activities held at Matadero, Madrid’s old slaughterhouse renovated to house a remarkable space devoted to culture.

 El Capricho is not just an excellent place to breathe fresh air.
 It houses a maze, a small lake, and several remarkable sculptures and constructions.